Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 ![Taxes](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Taxes.PNG)

-To create a new tax, click on the **New** button in the upper left corner.
+To create a  tax, click  the **New** button.

 ![Taxes New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Taxes%20New.PNG)

-The form to create a new tax receives the following parameters:
+The fields to complete are the following:

 * **Code:** The code of the new tax.
 * **Description:** The description of the new tax.